Keane-Tan/CosmicRayTileTest/README.md

 # CosmicRayTileTest

 ## How to use
-1. Create a folder called radTiles in the same directory as the Analysis_script folder and inside radTiles,create another folder with the name of the tile being measured, and save all the root files of the measurements of that tile in the newly created folder.
+1. Create a folder called radTiles in the same directory as the Analysis_script folder.
+Copy the folder named after the tile that contains all the root files (6 LED calibration + 6 tile test files) to the radTiles folder.
-2. cd into the newly created folder (radTiles/[tile name]).
+2. cd into the tile folder (radTiles/[tile name]).
 3. Make sure gedit is closed and run
 ```
 python ../../Analysis_script/run_script.py